 Group calls bring people and cultures together, offering brands the opportunity to engage at scale, while downloadable stickers are all available in multiple languages.
 It’s a truly global, multicultural platform.

-It’s these Moments which offer advertisers the opportunity to capture buyers’ attention.
-For advertisers, Rakuten France offers unrivaled audience loyalty, driven through the broad spectrum of retailers on the platform.
-Users can not only buy from the most recognized brands, but also from smaller online outfits where the passion to support grassroots lies.
+It’s these Moments which offers advertisers the opportunity to capture buyers’ attention.
+For advertisers, Rakuten France offers unrivalled audience loyalty, driven through the broad spectrum of retailers on the platform.
+Users can not only buy from the most recognised brands, but also from smaller online outfits where the passion to support grassroots lies.

 This is a potent combination.
 For brands, this provides a perfect opportunity to capture attention, whether a user is shopping for themselves or for someone else and connect at a Moment of emotional investment.

 Every one of us is a TV viewer.
-Families watching a Saturday-night film together bring a hugely valuable opportunity to FMCG brands; finance and business brands can become part of the 24-hour news experience; and sports brands can feature in exclusive sporting documentaries.
+Families watching Saturday night film together bring a hugely valuable opportunity to FMCG brands; finance and business brands can become part of the 24-hour news experience; and sports brands can appear front and centre exclusive sporting documentaries.

-Each of these is a Moment, and the emotive power of TV gives brands a huge spectrum where they have the opportunity to put themselves front and center of a captive, mood-perfect audience.
+Each of these is a Moment, and the emotive power of TV gives brands a huge spectrum where they have the opportunity to put themselves front and centre of a captive, mood-perfect audience.